heroxbd/waveform-analysis/README.md

 + generate & save Answer of each training h5 file
 + record & save the efficiency of Answer generating
 + record & save average w&p-dist of each Answer respect to corresponding training h5 file

+## Makefile argument:
++ set: jinp / juno
++ method: takara / xiaopeip / lucyddm / mcmc
++ mode: Weight / Charge
++ rseq: the fileno to be extracted
++ chunk: the fileno for test